Today’s my thirty third birthday. These thirty three things about me will help you get to know me a little better!

 My husband and I both love to travel, and have a huge list of places we want to go.
-Last year Philip and I went to Japan (I wrote a whole post about it RIGHT HERE!), and we went on a Mediterranean Cruise the year before (I wrote about that RIGHT HERE).
+A few years ago Philip and I went to Japan (I wrote a whole post about it RIGHT HERE!), and we went on a Mediterranean Cruise the year before (I wrote about that RIGHT HERE).

 But as for future vacations, one of my dream vacations is an African Safari with my boys.
-And I’d also love to go to China, do a service trip with our family somewhere in South America, and would really love to do a summer long vacation in Europe.
+And I’d also love to go to China, do a service trip with our family somewhere, and would really love to do a summer long vacation in Europe.
 Lofty dreams!

 12. Have you ever been to Europe?

 Yes!
 I lived in London for a semester during college (which was amazing), I traveled to Amsterdam a few years ago for work (also amazing – I shared posts about it here, here, here, and here)!
 And we visited Spain, France, and Italy on our Mediterranean cruise.
 But there’s so much more I want to see.

 13. If you had a work/kid free day, what would you do?

 Nap.
 Sleep.
 Rest.
 Lay on the floor.
 I’m tired.
 Also probably watch Netflix.
 I recommend Blacklist.